Marcia Falk: Early years

 She was born in New York City and grew up in a Conservative Jewish home in New Hyde Park, Long Island.
-Her mother Frieda Goldberg Falk, a teacher, spoke Yiddish fluently and attended Hebrew school as a child at her Orthodox synagogue, the only girl to do so.
+Her mother, Frieda Goldberg Falk, a teacher, spoke Yiddish fluently and attended Hebrew school as a child at her Orthodox synagogue, the only girl to do so.
 Her mother's influence helped inspire Falk's feminist spiritual vision and commitment to women's religious education.

 Falk took classes as an adolescent in Hebrew and Jewish studies at the Jewish Theological Seminary of America.
 She was awarded a B.A. in philosophy magna cum laude from Brandeis University, followed by a Ph.D. in English and comparative literature from Stanford University.
-Falk was a Fulbright Scholar in Hebrew and Bible literature at the Hebrew University in Jerusalem, and returned four years later as a Postdoctoral Fellow.
+Falk was a Fulbright Scholar in Hebrew literature and Bible at the Hebrew University in Jerusalem, and returned four years later as a Postdoctoral Fellow.

 Life and career

-As a university professor, Falk taught Hebrew and English literature, Jewish studies and creative writing at Stanford University, Binghamton University, and the Claremont Colleges.
+As a university professor, Falk taught Hebrew and English literature, Jewish studies, and creative writing at Stanford University, Binghamton University, and the Claremont Colleges.
 In 2001 she was the Priesand Visiting Professor of Jewish Women’s Studies at Hebrew Union College in Cincinnati.

 Falk is a life member of the Art Students League of New York, where she studied painting as a child and adolescent.
 Her painting "Gilead Apples" was used as the cover illustration for her book The Days Between: Blessings, Poems, and Directions of the Heart for the Jewish High Holiday Season.
-She has also created a series of mizrachs featuring oil pastel paintings accompanied by texts from her volume of Hebrew and English prayers, The Book of Blessings.
+She has also created a series of mizrachs featuring her oil pastel paintings accompanied by texts from her volume of Hebrew and English prayers, The Book of Blessings.

 Falk’s poems have appeared in the American Poetry Review, Choice, Moment, Poet & Critic, Poetry Society of America Magazine, Her Face in the Mirror: Jewish Women on Mothers and Daughters (Beacon Press, 1994), September 11, 2001: American Writers Respond (Etruscan Press, 2002), Voices Within the Ark: The Modern Jewish Poets (Avon Books, 1980), Fire and Rain: Ecopoetry of California (Scarlet Tanager Books, 2018), and many other magazines and anthologies.
 She has published three collections of her own poems: My Son Likes Weather, This Year in Jerusalem, and It Is July in Virginia.
 Falk is also the author of The Spectacular Difference: Selected Poems of Zelda, a volume of translations of the Hebrew poetry of twentieth-century mystic Zelda Schneerson Mishkovsky, and "With Teeth in the Earth: Selected Poems of Malka Heifetz Tussman."

-The Song of Songs: Love Lyrics from the Bible, a classic verse translation of the biblical Song of Songs, was first published in 1977.
+The Song of Songs: Love Lyrics from the Bible, a verse translation of the biblical Song of Songs, was first published in 1977.
 The poet Adrienne Rich called her translation "a beautiful and sensual poem in its own right."